yugabyte/yugabyte-db/docs/content/preview/admin/ysqlsh-pset-options.md

 ### expanded (or x)

 If *value* is specified it must be either `on` or `off`, which enables or disables expanded mode, or `auto`.
 If *value* is omitted, the command toggles between the `on` and `off` settings.
 When expanded mode is enabled, query results are displayed in two columns; the column name is on the left, and the data on the right.
-This is useful if the data won't fit on the screen in the normal horizontal mode.
+This is helpful if the data won't fit on the screen in the normal horizontal mode.
 In the `auto` setting, the expanded mode is used whenever the query output has more than one column and is wider than the screen; otherwise, the regular mode is used.
 The `auto` setting is only effective in the aligned and wrapped formats.
 In other formats, it always behaves as if the expanded mode is `off`.

 ### fieldsep

-Specifies the field separator to be used in unaligned output format.
-That way, one can create, for example, tab- or comma-separated output, which other programs might prefer.
-To set a tab as field separator, run the command [\pset fieldsep '\t'](#fieldsep).
+Specifies the field separator to use in unaligned output format.
+You can create, for example, tab- or comma-separated output, which other programs might prefer.
+To set a tab as field separator, run the command `\pset fieldsep '\t'`.
 The default field separator is `|` (a vertical bar).

 ### fieldsep_zero